MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Create an **Install Software Updates** step, which you can add to a task sequence.

 ### [New-CMTSStepJoinDomainWorkgroup](New-CMTSStepJoinDomainWorkgroup.md)
-Create an **Join Domain or Workgroup** step, which you can add to a task sequence.
+Create a **Join Domain or Workgroup** step, which you can add to a task sequence.

 ### [New-CMTSStepOfflineEnableBitLocker](New-CMTSStepOfflineEnableBitLocker.md)
 Create a **Pre-provision BitLocker** step, which you can add to a task sequence.